utshomax/postman-docs/src/pages/docs/collections/collections-overview.md

 The _Collection Runner_ enables you to run a collection's requests in a specified sequence.
 You can run collections manually, on a schedule, from a monitor, from a webhook, or in your CI/CD pipeline by running it from the command line.

 To learn more about running collections, see [Using the Collection Runner](/docs/collections/running-collections/running-collections-overview/).

+## About the Postman Collection Format

+The Collection Format is the specification that drives collections in Postman.
+It's portable and provides a unique interface for organizing API requests and modeling API workflows.
+It's machine and human-readable and can be used to generate client and server-side SDKs, documentation, and mock servers.
+Learn more at the [Postman Collection Format documentation](https://learning.postman.com/collection-format/).